-- Helma Blankman, vice-chair and member with focus on education, is coordinating policy advisor at the Ministry of Justice & Security and before that head of Science and Education at the Netherlands Institute for Forensic Psychiatry and Psychology.
-She followed the shaliach tsibur course at the Levisson Institute and is chazan at LJG Rotterdam.
+- Helma Blankman, vice-chair and member with focus on education, is senior advisor at PBLQ, a consultancy in The Hague and before that head of Science and Education at the Netherlands Institute for Forensic Psychiatry and Psychology.
+She followed the shaliach tsibur course at the Levisson Institute and is chazan in several Progressive Jewish communities in Holland.

 - Liane van Dantzig, member on behalf of the Board of the Dutch Union for Progressive Judaism.
 She is social geographer and does policy research for a research institute.

 The Management Team (MT) is composed of three people, each with his/her own specialty.
 The three members have equal authority, each in his/her field, hoewever, the Dean is the primus inter pares.

 - Menno ten Brink, Dean, is since 2004 senior rabbi of the Liberal Jewish Congregation of Amsterdam, as full time successor of rabbi David Lilienthal.
 Before he worked as a part-time rabbi in the Liberal Jewish Congregations of Amsterdam and Rotterdam.
 Simultaneously he worked for 12 years as the first Liberal Jewish Chaplain to the Dutch Armed Forces.
 He graduated in Dutch Law at the University of Amsterdam in 1984 and was ordained at the Leo Baeck College in London in 1993.
 He has been involved since the beginning of the Institute.
 Is is also member of the board of the European Rabbinic Assembly (ERA) and of the Executive Board of the European Union for Progressive Judaism.